Sanix-Darker/testa/README.md

 Tesla is the best, simple and UnnitTest tool "CrossPlatform" and "CrossLanguages" (Only Script language for now) develop by developpers for developpers based on comments in your code.
 The power in this tool is that the grammar is the same for all your implementation languages.

+**Note:** This project is completly experimental, am still working on it, not sure where am going with it lol.

 ## Features

 - Tesla can do any Unittest you want from an assertion.